mrkamel/kraps/README.md

 Kraps allows to process and perform calculations on very large datasets in parallel using a map/reduce framework and runs on a background job framework you already have.
-You just need some space on your filesystem, a storage layer (usually s3) with temporary lifecycle policy enabled, the already mentioned background job framework (like sidekiq, shoryuken, etc) and redis to keep track of the progress.
-Things you most likely already have in place anyways.
+You just need some space on your filesystem, S3 as a storage layer with temporary lifecycle policy enabled, the already mentioned background job framework (like sidekiq, shoryuken, etc) and redis to keep track of the progress.
+Most things you most likely already have in place anyways.

 ## Installation